 But I’ve been told I need an arthroscopy or joint replacement?

 That’s fine, you may well need one of these down the track.
 Although many people delay and even avoid a joint replacement, we know some with moderate to serve osteoarthritis will need replacement at some point.
 We’re really passionate about ensuring you’ve exhausted your options and get the best result from your treatment no matter which option you choose.

-It’s important to note that when considering more invasive, arthroscope of the knee is no better than ‘sham’ surgery.
+It’s important to note that when considering more invasive, arthroscopy of the knee is no better than ‘sham’ surgery.
 Both feel 30% better!
 That means people who simply had only an incision but were told they had an arthroscope got exactly the same outcome as those who actually had the proper arthroscopy.
-In fact, medicare is no longer funding arthroscope because of this.
+In fact, Medicare is no longer funding arthroscopes because of this.